hanswillem/infect/README.md

 ### REPLACE RANDOM CHUNCKS OF BYTES

-`python infect.py kick.wav epilepticfit.csv -m 1 -c 45 -i 10 -f 5  `
+`python infect.py kick.wav epilepticfit.csv -m 1 -n 45 -i 10 -f 5  `

 -m = mode 1
 -n = maximum lenght of the chunk of bytes (the actual chunk will be random each itteration)